WiktorSusfal/football_tactics_viewer/README.md

 # Application features
 So far, application supports following:
-- multiple objects representing json datasets (sets of 3 types of files mentioned above) can be added/deleted to/from a list on app GUI,
+- multiple objects representing json datasets (sets of 3 types of files mentioned above) - can be added/deleted to/from a list on app GUI,
 - all of them can have the data calculated and they can be changed in the fly during data visualization,
-- location of each player included in current set of data from "three-sixty" file type is displayed for choosen number of frame (choosen event during match)
+- location of each player (included in current set of data from "three-sixty" file type) is displayed for chosen number of frame (chosen match's event)
-- some common data regarding event details is presented.
+- some common data regarding event details is presented

 ![My Image](/Resources/img/sample_screen.PNG)

 # Limitations caused by source data
-- Particular players cannot be easily distinguished for every video frame.
+- Particular players cannot be easily distinguished for every data frame.
 There is no such information provided in json files.
-So there is only a division into players of one and second team.
+So there is only a division into players of one and another team.
 - Not all player data is included for particular frame, so not always 22 players are presented.
-Basically, presented are only those who have been inside video frame which the data was originally collected from.
+Basically, presented are only those who have been inside video frame which the data was originally collected from - limitation of data source.
-- Goalkeepers from teams cannot be easily distinguished and are being represented by the same graphic objects.
 - Ball location is not provided and ball is not presented in app so far.
 - Referees locations are not provided thus not presented.